Let Your Light Shine Through:

 Libraries: Click here to order from Wheelers NZ

-The International Print edition is available through IngramSpark and Ingram iPage.
+The International Print 2nd edition will be available through IngramSpark and Ingram iPage from late January 2022.

 for information about ordering and payment options, and our current postage charges.

 For deliveries to Rural Delivery addresses an additional fee applies.

 Please click the button below to add this cost to your shopping cart

 Click here for eBooks – PDF, Kindle, ePub

 Are you a new preacher who wants to build confidence in writing and delivering sermons?

 Or have you been preaching for a while and are looking for new ideas and techniques to keep your sermons fresh and your congregation engaged?

 These 62 creative sermons, written by New Zealand Methodist Lay Preacher Philip Garside, will provide just the input you need.